Price (Including Sanparks Conservation fees):

 The waterfall has been declared a National Monument, and well take your breath away with its natural beauty.
 It reaches 68 m and is something truly exceptional to behold.
 Tour busses can easily reach the parking area before the falls, and visitors are welcome to enjoy the picnic facilities near the falls.

-Both geological wonders are on the Panorama Route, a highly popular tourist drive to follow when exploring the province, and, depending on which way you choose to drive along the 16 kilometers of the Blyde River Canyon, the Three Rondavels either starts or ends your journey.
+Both geological wonders are on the Panorama Route, a highly popular tourist drive to follow when exploring the province, and, depending on which way you choose to drive along the 16 kilometres of the Blyde River Canyon, the Three Rondavels either starts or ends your journey.

 Exactly as they sound, the Three Rondavels are three round mountain tops with slightly pointed tops, very similar to the traditional round or oval African homesteads made with local materials called rondavels.
 They are sometimes also called the Three Sisters (although this confuses them with a similar threesome visible from the N1 in the Free State lower down in the country).